GabWithoutE/coding-problem-app/pkg/cpsolvecli/README.md

       for making Method call, they need to be dereferenced...
 Maybe there's a better workaround for this in a future refactor.
 The future implementation of generics in Golang would be very helpful with this.
+    - The order of inputs in the commands configuration matters, as that's the order they'll be passed into the factory as arguments.

 ### Commands
 ```shell